IbcAlpha/IBC/userguide.md

 Here are the main differences between IBC and IBController:

+1. The program file is now called IBC.jar.

-1. Changes to the settings file:
+2. Changes to the settings file:

    - in IBC, the configuration settings were held in a file called `IBController.ini` by default, whereas the equivalent file in IBC